 Aneel Chima, Ph.D., cofounder and managing partner of AT THE CORE, specializes in facilitating actualization through enhancing the emotional, social, and neurophysiological drivers of optimal team and leadership performance.
 His work harnesses powerful insights from the academic research sphere and applies them to solving tactical and strategic challenges confronting organizations in a complex, asymmetric world.

-In academia, Aneel is the associate director of the Division of Health and Human Performance at the Stanford University School of Medicine where he co-founded and leads the Wellness Education Program (WellnessEd) and the Initiative on Flourishing Innovation (I-FLI).
+In academia, Aneel is the associate director of Health and Human Performance at Stanford University.
+His core interests exist at the intersection of the science of wellbeing, leadership praxis, and transformative technology studies.
 The questions animating his teaching, research, and social impact work are: What is the future of human flourishing in a hyper-complex, ever-accelerating cultural context where technology is ubiquitous?
 How do we practice flourishing authentically, propagate it effectively, and create vibrant, inclusive communities that ignite it?

 Outside of professional endeavors, Aneel is passionate about using psychological insights to affect sustainable social change.
 Currently, he serves on the Board of Trustees of the California Institute of Integral Studies (CIIS) and of Consciousness Hacking, a global community exploring technology as a catalyst for human transformation.
 He is former chair of the board of directors of the Veteran, Immigrant, and Refugee Trauma Institute of Sacramento (VIRTIS) where he helped oversee partnerships with the UC Global Health Initiative and the Office of the United Nations High Commissioner for Refugees.
 Previously, he served on the Institute of Transpersonal Psychology Board of Trustees and the Association for Transpersonal Psychology Board of Directors.
 Before re-specializing in the field of psychology, he was an award-winning physics and mathematics educator at Everett Alvarez High School in Salinas, CA where the SUHS District Trustees recognized his teaching excellence.